Mastering the Fibonacci Retracement Forex Strategy: A Beginner’s Guide

 Stop-Loss Placement:

-Set the slightly above (in a short trade) or below (in a long trade) the most recent swing high or low, depending on the market’s trend.
+Set the stop loss slightly above (in a short trade) or below (in a long trade) the most recent swing high or low, depending on the market’s trend.
 This helps to protect the trade from further losses in case of an unexpected price movement.

 Take-Profit Strategy: